 Are expensive screens worth the price tag?

-While affordable screens are great for beginners, they can’t offer the same screen innovations that a higher-end model does.
+While affordable screens are great for beginners, they can’t offer the same screen innovations as a higher-end model.
 Elite screens are almost always worth the price you pay.

 Can I use my laptop screen with my projector?

 Communication to the desktop from the projector is possible.
 Many people use their laptop display to find available media.
 If you’re streaming on your laptop screen, you should be able to transfer that to your projector.